vpayno/exercism-workspace/go/anagram/anagram-doc.md

 import "anagram"
 ```

-Package anagram is a rearrangement of letters to form a new word\.
+Package anagram is a rearrangement of letters to form a new word.

 ## Index